 For $85-a-head, by reservation only, you’ll be treated to an eight-course-meal of modern Michoacan style food.
 It’s in a private room at the back of the restaurant.
 Rojas’s inspiration?
 The meals his mom used to cook him at home.

 Customers get a home cooked meal from scratch by his mom and other Mexican women.
-Rojas says it’s designed to feel like you’re in a Mexican home.
+Rojas said it’s designed to feel like you’re in a Mexican home.

-“We’re cooking in front of them, they’re part of the whole scenario,” he says.
+“We’re cooking in front of them, they’re part of the whole scenario,” he said.
 “They’re family, they come and sit at my mom’s table type of thing.
 It’s going to be fun.”

 The concept of modern Mexican dining is catching on in places like Los Angeles and Chicago.
 In 2015, Dallas Morning News food critic Leslie Brenner wrote a feature about how Mexican fine dining was taking off across Dallas-Fort Worth.

-Chef Anthony Bourdain says the cuisine is underappreciated.
-He talked about it on a recent episode of his CNN show “Parts Unknown.”
+Chef Anthony Bourdain said the cuisine is underappreciated.
+He talked about it on an episode of his CNN show “Parts Unknown.”

 Respecting Mexican culture